pythonindia/wye/docs/setup.md

     ```
     cp settings/dev.sample.py settings/dev.py
     ```

+6. Change credential in setting/dev.py

+    ```
+    nano settings/dev.py
+    ```
+    For new postgresql user(people who are new to it.)
+    USER: "postgres"
+    PASSWORD: ""

-6. Create an empty postgres database and run database migration.
+7. Create an empty postgres database and run database migration.

     ```
     createdb wye